 The Hill of the Muses neighbors with two other hills which are known as the Hill of the Nymphs – formerly the site of a shrine dedicated to the nymphs, and the Hill of the Pnyx, where people assembled in the sixth century BC.

 The Pnyx, a hill just north of the Philopappos, is the birthplace of democracy.
 This was the place where citizens of Polis of Athens assembled ten times a year to listen to orators and make political decisions.
 This place, overlooking the Acropolis and with the city of Athens laid out below, is where debates were held.
 From the still visible Bêma , the podium, the leaders like Themistocles or Pericles spoke to the crowd, who were seated in a semicircle and listened.

-The Hill of the Nymphs, the third of the hills, from the ancient years was a sacred location dedicated to the nymphs.
-Even after Christianity came to this land and displaced the Olympian gods, it did not displace the nymphs who stayed live through the traditions of the Greeks.
-Unfortunatelly, I didn’t find any.
+The Hill of the Nymphs, the third of the hills, from the ancient years, was a sacred location dedicated to the nymphs.
+Even after Christianity came to this land and displaced the Olympian gods, it did not displace the nymphs who stayed alive through the traditions of the Greeks.
+Unfortunately, I didn’t find any.
 Maybe it was too hot for them as well.

 Although climbing the hills seemed like an endless journey into the sun, the way back seemed to end before it started.
 My hotel was located basically at the foot of Philopappos Hill so every step was bringing me closer and closer to what was the most important, the air conditioning!